mpwillson/mkqif/README.md

 date_format=%d/%b/%Y
 ; regexp to indentify credit is in debit column credit_regexp=PAYMENT.*
+; regexp to identify a transaction that should be ignored (e.g. FI commentary) ignore_regexp=Processing Received Payment
+; set column containing ignore value (defaults to 1) ignore_col=1
 ```

 Configuration file parameter settings are overridden by command line